App Building Guidelines

-When authoring an App which uses a specific dataset, the selected dataset should be set to use the Most Recent Vintage version of the dataset.
-This means that Designer automatically uses the latest version of the dataset that is installed on the user’s computer.
-This applies to Demographic Analysis tools (Allocate), Behavior Analysis tools (Solocast), Calgary tools, Drivetimes, Geocoder or for the Reference Base Map in the mapping tool.
+When authoring an App that uses a specific dataset, the selected dataset should be set to use the Most Recent Vintage version of the dataset.
+This means that Designer automatically uses the latest dataset version installed on the user’s computer.
+This applies to Demographic Analysis tools (Allocate), Behavior Analysis tools (Solocast), Calgary tools, Drivetimes, Geocoder, or the Reference Base Map in the mapping tool.
 To set the dataset, go to Options > User Settings > Edit User Settings > Dataset Defaults.

 Meta Info Tab

 Information filled in on the Meta Info tab of the Workflow configuration window displays in the App details on the web.